Principal Investigator: Dr. Michael Cullinan

 Study of thermal degradation and pyrolysis of ceramic green parts with controlled oxygen partial pressure

-Stepwise fabrication procedure
+Stepwise simplified fabrication procedure

 To reliably remove organic constituents without oxidizing ZnSe, an Arduino-controlled dual-MFC setup (O₂(Air)/N₂) was deployed.
 The controller actuates the two MFCs to prescribe the oxygen mole fraction and independently set the overall volumetric flow, enabling low-O₂ thermo-oxidative burnout under controlled residence time and sweep conditions.